Barbados–Canada relations: Tourism

 During the 1970s, Canada became the largest source of tourists to Barbados.
 In 1979, roughly 97,000 Canadians visited the island of Barbados.
 Over time Barbados has seen market share from Canada shift towards lower cost Caribbean destinations such as Cuba or the Dominican Republic.
 Still yet many Canadians vacation in Barbados including past prime ministers.
 In 1965 one of Canada's former Prime Ministers, John Diefenbaker was saved by a future prime minister of Canada, John Turner after The Hon.
 Diefenbaker waded out too far in usually strong surf one morning.
-Something which surely could have altered the political landscape in Canada.

 On 3 November 2008, WestJet commenced the airline's inaugural flight to Barbados.
 The main competitor of WestJet on this route is Air Canada.
 The airline announced the start of a four-flights per week schedule going from Toronto, Ontario to Barbados.
 During the post-inaugural flight ceremony held at the executive lounge of the Grantley Adams International Airport the Barbadian Minister of Tourism Richard Sealy said that the Barbados Tourism Authority was currently seeking to increase its tourism from Canada.
 He also offered opportunity to collaborate in the future with WestJet should they need a regional Caribbean hub.
 According to the Barbados Advocate newspaper Sealy stated "We are game if Westjet is interested, in becoming the regional hub for more of your business and we would certainly like to see not four flights a week, but eventually, if we can have a daily service.
 Grantley Adams is already an established hub and we can feed business into the other territories.
 So I think there are some possibilities for even greater levels of cooperation with Westjet" he remarked to his Canadian counterparts.